THE ROCK OF RENO

 Eight and nine also are representative of street art with the grafitti on the cages which symbolizes the restricted and some what scewed stereotype placed on street art.
 I think the G is special to me as it is bold and looks to almost defy its cage resulting in defying the stereotypes.

+The tenth image captures my attention because I was looking at the contrast of natural and industrial landscapes and how there were some areas that had predominantly structuralized buildings.
+Any person can tell that the broken pieces of cement in the middle was man made or caused, however the natural earth breaks through this man made boundary (concrete) and splits the ground further as if to say I will be here longer than you.
+Most of what I looked at was involved with shapes, lines and environment but I have more to share so tune in.
 When I looked at this I thought of the memorial for the Vietnam veterans created by Mia Lynn.
 Even though its nowhere near as impactual as the Vietnam memorial, it captured the essence of the moment for me.
 Now I can't be sure if the men in the photo are in fact veterans but for them to be setting there enjoying the moment it seemed like a place that serves its purpose.
 The landscape and the architecture flow well with each other and it depicts a representational form bringing the memory of those who served the country to immortality.

 Monday, October 4, 2010